theclarkeorbit/theclarkeorbit.github.io/content/blogs/data_sci_tech/tsbasics.md

 ## Online Conformal Inference for Multi-step Time Series Predictions

 Creating prediction intervals that account for the uncertainty in predictions is challenging in time series because data points are correlated across time, violating the data exchangeability assumptions of traditional conformal methods.
-In particular, for multi-step forecasting (predicting$t+1, t+2, \ldots, t+H$), each interval needs to reflect both:
+In particular, for multi-step forecasting (predicting $t+1, t+2, \ldots, t+H$), each interval needs to reflect both:

 1. The growing uncertainty of further predictions.
 2. The dependencies between errors at different steps ahead.